DoogieJoeKR/Z490-OC-BigSur11.2.3/README.md

 - OC 0.6.7, Big Sur 11.2.3 (OC 069 upgrade)
 - All General macOS Features
   - BT, Sleep/Wake, AirDrop, iCloud
-  - (withon same ApplieId) iMessage, Sidecar
+  - (withon same AppleId) iMessage, Sidecar

 ### Not include or More Things you can
 - Opencore GUI Boot